ShreekaraKedlaya/DVWA-report/README.md

 <img width="1911" height="923" alt="image" src="https://github.com/user-attachments/assets/e056e88d-d843-4256-826f-a7a0b225c657" />

-The ping output appeared directly on the page.
-What caught my eye was the extra output at the bottom — `help`, `index.php`, `source` — file and directory names leaking into the response.
-That immediately suggested the input was being passed raw into a shell command with no filtering whatsoever.
+The ping result appeared directly on the page.
+What stood out to me was the extra output at the bottom — `help`, `index.php`, `source` — directory contents leaking into the response.
+That was a strong hint that the input was going straight into a shell command with no filtering.

 ---

-## Exploitation
+## Testing the Vulnerability

-My first instinct was to try chaining a second command using `&&`.
-In bash, `&&` means "run the next command only if the previous one succeeded."
-Since ping on localhost will always succeed, whatever comes after it will execute.
+To confirm this, I tried chaining a second command using the `&&` operator.
+In bash, `&&` runs the next command only if the previous one succeeded.
+Since pinging localhost always succeeds, anything appended after it would also run.

+Payload used:

 ```bash
 127.0.0.1 && whoami